anderswagner/LSVF/README.md

     - [X] Hash query points
     - [X] Retrieve bucket of data
     - [X] Calculate n-nearest from bucket
-  - [ ] Calculate for all approaches
 - [X] Look into the comparison
   - [X] We compare using indicies, but the distance from a query point to 2+ points could be the same, but have different indicies, warping the perceived recall % (Counting a correct answer as a wrong answer)
 - [X] Run in github Actions
   - [ ] Generate results other than console prints
-- [ ] Look into using more numpy in general
+- [X] Look into using more numpy in general
   - [X] Specifically the "BinaryPoints" type so we eliminate the strings
-- [ ] Implement LSF in terms of binary hamming space
+- [X] Implement LSF in terms of binary hamming space
 - [ ] Implement multi-probing
 - [ ] Do embedding onto unit-sphere
   - [ ] Allowing for Cross-polytope LSH